-On the other hand, some researchers have concentrated on developing efficient ways to extract 3D information from known 2D features.
-Zheng and Suezaki [26] introduced a model-based approach to acquire motions of an articulated model from a single video stream.
+¶KAIST, 373-1 Kusung-dong Yusung-gu, Taejon, Republic of Korea veloping efficient ways of extracting 3D information from known 2D features.
+Zheng and Suezaki [30] introduced a model-based approach to acquire motions of an articulated model from a single video stream.
 They selected several keyframes to recover the configurations of the model and interpolated them to obtain a motion.
-Rehg et al. [6] proposed an off-line algorithm to estimate the maximum aposteriori trajectory from the 2D measurements subject to a number of constraints such as a kinematic model and joint angle limits.
+Rehg et al. [7] proposed an off-line algorithm to estimate the maximum aposteriori trajectory from the 2D measurements subject to a number of constraints such as a kinematic model and joint angle limits.
+Barron and Kakadiaris [2] extended this idea to estimate anthropometry measurements from a single video stream.
+Taylor [26] recovered the 3D configuration of a known articulated structure by considering the foreshortening of the segments of the structure in the image.
+Liebowitz and Carlsson [16] presented an algorithm for 3D reconstruction of a dynamic articulated structure from uncalibrated multiple views.
+They exploited constraints associated with the structure, in particular, the conservation of segment lengths over time.

-Recently, an interesting attempt has been tried to address the reconstruction problem in some different point of view.
-Howe et al. [11] proposed a scheme to reconstruct the 3D motion of an articulated model from a single-camera video.
-Relying on prior knowledge about human motion learned from training data, they resolved the inherent depth ambiguity of 2D videos.
+Recently, interesting attempts have been tried to address the reconstruction problem in some different point of view.
+Howe et al. [12] proposed a scheme to reconstruct the 3D motion of an articulated model from a single video stream.
+Relying on a priori knowledge about human motion learned from training data, they resolved the inherent depth ambiguity of 2D videos.
+Sidenbladh et al. [23] also used a learned pattern of walking motion in their Bayesian framework.
 They treated 3D motion tracking as an inference problem.